Amysoj-Louis/Clothes-Ecom-Application-Testing-Api/readme.md

 # Clothes Ecom Application Testing Api #

-Hi, this is a flask Api which outputs json dataset of data scraped from amazon.
+Hi, this is a flask Api which outputs json dataset of data scraped from Aamazon](https://www.amazon.in/).
 It has image url and price.
 It can be used in applications which doesn't use brand names for sales and only price and image matters.

 Note:
 - I don't have the copyright of the images thus please don't use in production code.